 I'm a Certified Compassion Fatigue Professional, with twenty years clinical and group facilitation experience.
-I also have extensive experience in the Violence Against Women Sector, leadership knowledge and experience as a Clinical Supervisor and member of a non-profit management team, front line staff and graduate of Leadership Waterloo Region.
+I also have extensive experience in the Violence Against Women Sector, leadership knowledge and experience as a Clinical Supervisor and member of a non-profit management team, front line staff and am a graduate of Leadership Waterloo Region.

 (Photo by Tomasz Adamski courtesy of Leadership Waterloo Region)

 "Nicole is an incredible facilitator.
 I asked her to have an uplifting and positive session with my staff and they and Nicole knocked it out of the park.
 Nicole created a terrific atmosphere where everyone felt comfortable discussing both their own and other's successes.
 I was looking to remind my staff of how much they are valued as members of the organisation as well as having their own intrinsic value.
 With questions, prompts and examples, Nicole afforded us the chance to see each other as more than roles and positions.
 It was the best investment in my staff that I have yet made.
 As a not for profit, the amount was utterly reasonable and more than worth it."
 Oct 2022

 "Nicole thank you for creating such a supportive and welcoming space for us all to share and reflect.

 The learning and resources are so very helpful.

 Initial feedback from staff was overwhelmingly positive.
 They shared feeling grateful for the validation, the thought and detail that went into this discussion and the gentle reflections."

 Re: Trauma Informed Workshop "Care for Caregivers" Oct 2021

 "1.
 Educators understanding the triggers of behaviours of trauma has allowed educators to be more supportive and empathetic to their children.
 Actively trying to stay away from re-traumatizing.